 You can get a reverse mortgage on your primary residence, and no repayment is due until the home is sold, the last borrower passes away or permanently leaves the home*.
 Borrowers are required to keep the home in usable condition, pay property taxes, and keep homeowner’s insurance coverage to avoid the loan becoming due and payable.

 As a protection, all those seeking a reverse mortgage are required to obtain counseling (from an independent HUD-approved third party counselor) prior to incurring any costs associated with the loan.
 Proceeds from a reverse mortgage are not subject to personal income taxation.
 However, borrowers should seek tax advice on how proceeds may affect government needs-based programs such as Medicaid and Medi-Cal.

-The homeowner has not out-of pocket expense, and any repairs to the house can be funded into the loan.
+The homeowner has no out-of pocket expense, and any repairs to the house can be funded into the loan.
 Upon the death of the last borrower, the home passes to their heirs.
 The heirs have up to six months or more to either refinance or must pay off the reverse mortgage or 95 percent of the then-appraised value or sell and keep all the remaining equity.
 It is important to repeat that their heirs receive 100% of the remaining equity in the house.

 The demand for reverse mortgages has reached an all-time high.
 We have helped more than 3,000 Senior Americans in San Diego County achieve greater financial independence with this special program.
-To schedule a free, no-obligation consultation to learn how a reverse mortgage can improve your retirement, please contact us.
+To schedule a complimentary, no-obligation consultation to learn how a reverse mortgage can improve your retirement, please contact us.